 Silver medal, wheelchair basketball 1974 Commonwealth Paraplegic Games in Dunedin.

-- We named our head office in Fitzroy in Kevin’s honour.
+• We named DSR's head office in Fitzroy in Kevin’s honour.

-- Australian Junior Wheelchair Basketball Championships named in his honor.
+• Australian Junior Wheelchair Basketball Championships named in his honour.